Read About Us

 June 1, 2008

 He was born less than seventeen years ago at the hospital in Radford, just a few miles drive away through the beautiful New River Valley countryside.
-The baby's paternal grandmother had driven more than four hours one week earlier after receiving Paul's call that Kate had gone into labor and they were leaving for the hospital.
+The baby's paternal grandmother had driven more than four hours one week earlier after receiving the call that labor had begun and they were leaving for the hospital.

 The labor did not produce a baby this particular day.
-On arriving at the hospital, the grandmother was informed that the birth process had stopped and that Kate had gone home.
+On arriving at the hospital, the grandmother was informed that the birth process had stopped.
 (In those days very few people had a cell phone in their pocket or purse.)
 The grandmother's adrenalin level gradually subsided as she drove to the young couple's apartment in nearby Blacksburg.
-Paul, the young father, still attended Virginia Tech, while Kate had graduated the previous June and was working at the church pre-school and daycare which she had co-founded.
+The young father still attended Virginia Tech, while the mother had graduated the previous June and was working at the church pre-school and daycare which she had co-founded.
 The couple had previously accepted the offer of Paul's mother to be with them during the birthing process since she had already acted as midwife for several family home births.

-For one week the three kept vigil, and Kate wanted to do physical things, like walking around the riverside park in Radford, to encourage the completion of the labor.
+For one week the three kept vigil as the mom-to-be wanted to do physical things, like walking around the riverside park in Radford, to encourage the completion of the labor.
 It was on a drive through the hills to the town of Floyd to visit the former schoolhouse (now a fabric store), that the expectant grandmother heard her son say: "Mom, have you ever considered leaving the house on Frances Drive and coming down here to live?"

 This 'bolt from the blue' brought tears to her eyes and began a prayerful questioning in her heart.
 All her children were adults now and pursuing their own lives.
 They did not need her any longer, and the house contained only memories.
-Then on awaking the next morning she inwardly heard, "You are to sell your house and move down to be with Paul and Kate."
+Then on awaking the next morning she inwardly heard, "You are to sell your house and move down to be with this family."

 With a few more tears of gratitude, she accepted Her Heavenly Father's word on the matter, and later in the morning she told the young couple.
 So by the time the labor re-commenced several days later, the grandmother's new course in life was set, and she and the young parents were at peace.